 - Language - the language of the Content item that the alias redirects to.

-- Alias should redirect to its destination - when toggled on, the alias will redirect to the Content item's actual URL.
+- Redirect to alias destination - when toggled on, the alias will redirect to the Content item's actual URL.

-You can set up Sections in the Admin Panel, in the Sections tab.
+You can set up Sections in Admin, in the Sections tab.
 A few Sections are provided with each installation, and you can add new ones.

 In the Sections tab, you can assign Sections to content or delete them.
 You can only delete Sections that do not contain any content.